james-door/cv/src/personalProjectsMarkup/website.md

 ---

 # Project: Website
 This page outlines some of the steps I took in creating my portfolio website.
-I have previously used React in University assignments where I was serving React applications with Express.
-For this portfolio website I wanted to try [Gatsby](https://www.gatsbyjs.com/) which is mainly used as a static site generator (SSG).
-When using Gatsby for SSG, static pages are compiled at build-time which means the HTML, CSS, and JavaScript necessary for each page are generated before deployment, rather than being rendered on-the-fly by the server in response to a user's request.
+In my university assignments, I previously used React and served React applications with Express.
+For this portfolio website, I wanted to try [Gatsby](https://www.gatsbyjs.com/), which is mainly used as a static site generator (SSG).
+Gatsby combines React and GraphQL.
+When using Gatsby for SSG, static pages are compiled at build time.
+This means that any data, React templates, and components necessary for each page are generated and compiled into a static HTML file before deployment.
+This avoids being rendered on-the-fly by the server in response to a user's request

+To start the project, I began with a Gatsby starter site, which is a boilerplate which contains the required configuration to use Gatsby.
+The starter site I used was [gastsby-starter-hello-world](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-hello-world) which is a bare-bones starter with minimal configuration.
+The page serves as a discussion of a number of steps I took to create the website from the boilerplate.

 ## Design